-An extension for Mathoura's Tarragon Lodge Tourist Park has been approved by Murray Shire Council.By Ruth Clayton
+An extension for Mathoura's Tarragon Lodge Tourist Park has been approved by Murray Shire Council.RUTH CLAYTON November 26, 2012 4:11am

 Murray Shire Council has approved an extension to Mathoura’s Tarragon Lodge Tourist Park.